POSITIVE AND SUPPORTIVE DOG MOM ADVICE YOU CAN TRUST !

 Another tip for newbie sewers… embrace the iron!
 Ironing your fabric between every step will make your final project turn out so much better than if you skip it.
 Even for a simple bandana, it’s worth the time to press open your seams.

-How much fabric do you need to make a reversible dog bandana?
-Well, the best answer is to measure around your dog’s neck with a tape measure first and then cut the triangles accordingly.
-It also depends on your dog’s size.
-Expect to use a lot more fabric when your pet is a Pitbull and not a Chihuahua!
 The key is to make sure your dog is comfortable and that the bandana does not go on too tight.
-Your dog needs to be able to breathe and comfortably move without the bandana choking them, so it might be better to cut your triangle bigger than smaller.
+Your dog needs to be able to breathe and comfortably move without the bandana choking them, so its better to cut your triangle bigger than smaller.
 Too big is always better than too small!

-What are the recommended dog bandana sizes?
-These are not over the collar dog bandanas, so take into account that the long edge of the finished bandana (after the seams are sewn) will need to be big enough to fit loosely around your pet’s neck plus a few extra inches to tie a small knot.
+These are not over the collar dog bandanas, so take into account that the long edge of the finished bandana (after the seams are sewn) will need to be big enough to fit loosely around your pet’s neck plus extra inches to tie a small knot or bow.

 Here are some rough guidelines for the length of the longest edge of your dog bandanas: